hwding/screen-filter/README.md

 [![Platform](https://img.shields.io/badge/PLATFORM-Android-red.svg)](https://www.android.com/)

 ## UPDATE LOG
+#####2016-07-27
+  - new feature: now you can adjust the screen filter dynamically as long as it is activated
+  - change background
 #####2016-07-26
   - new feature: now you can keep screen on when screen filter is activated
   - ui improve, more friendly